dunglas/mercure/spec/mercure.md

 Updates encyption is considered a best practice to prevent mass surveillance.
 This is especially relevant if the hub is managed by an external provider.

+# Security Considerations

+The confidentiality of the secret key(s) used to generate the JWTs is a primary concern.
+The secret key(s) **MUST** be stored securely.
+They **MUST** be revoked immediatly in case of compromission.

+Possessing a valid JWTs allows any client to subscribe, or to publish to the hub.
+Their confidentiality **MUST** therefore be ensured.
+To do so, JWTs **MUST** only be transmited over secure connections.

+Also, when the client is a web browser, to be resilient to [Cross-site Scription (XSS) attacks](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)), the JWT **SHOULD** not be made accessible to JavaScript scripts.
+It's main reason why, when the client is a web browser, using `HttpOnly` cookies as authorization mechanism **SHOULD** always be prefered.

+In case of compromission, revoking a JWT before its expiration is often difficult.
+So, using short-lived token is strongly **RECOMMENDED**.

+The publish endpoint of the hub may be targeted by [Cross-Site Request Forgery (CSRF) attacks](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)) when the cookie-based authorization mechanism is used.
+Therefore, implementations supporting this mechanism **MUST** mitigate such attacks.

+The first prevention method to implement is to set the `mercureAuthorization` cookie's `SameSite` attribute.
+However, [some web browsers still not support this attribute](https://caniuse.com/#feat=same-site-cookie-attribute), and will stay vulnerable.
+In addition, hub implementations **SHOULD** use the `Origin` and `Referer` HTTP headers set by web browsers to verify that the source origin matches the target origin.
+If none of these headers are available, the hub **SHOULD** discard the request.

+CSRF prevention techniques, including the ones previously mentioned, are described in depth in [OWASP's Cross-Site Request Forgery (CSRF) Prevention Cheat Sheet](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet).

 {backmatter}